 High winds can flatten yarrow, especially if the plants have been allowed to grow without trimming.
 Combat this by planting yarrow in a wind-protected area and cutting it back several times over the course of the growing season.
 Pruning during the growing season helps keep the plant compact.

 Aphids will suck plant juices out of many different types of plants, and this includes yarrow.
-Aphids are small, soft-bodied insects that have mouthparts that allow them to pierce the foliage and suck the sap or juices from the leaves.
+Aphids are small, soft-bodied insects with mouthparts that allow them to pierce the foliage and suck the sap or juices from the leaves.
 A few aphids won't take out a tough yarrow plant, but aphids tend to like company.
 If you see an infestation, you need to take some action.
 Try blasting them off the leaves with a strong hose.
-If that doesn't work, buy some ladybugs from your garden store and release them in your garden.
-These are great predator bugs and will help you clean up the aphid population.

 Common Diseases for Yarrow